 In comes Inclusivism

 What is essential to a healthy society is Inclusivism.
-And, to a democracy, it is all the more critical.
-But, the Inclusivism is not a "free for all" call.
-It comes with responsibility to enforce that creed.
-Which means in current religious terms, for Muslims to tweak the Kalma to make it more Inclusive; and for Christians to get off the "Jesus is the ONLY Savior" bandwagon.
+And, to democracy, it is all the more critical.
+But, Inclusivism is not a “free for all” call.
+It comes with a responsibility to enforce that creed.
+This means in current religious terms, for Muslims to tweak the Kalma to make it more Inclusive; and for Christians to get off the “Jesus is the ONLY Savior” bandwagon.
 Such Exclusivism does no one any good!
-If these two groups are to be admitted on to the "Inclusive Stage" then they have to fashion their beliefs along the Inclusive lines.
+If these two groups are to be admitted to the “Inclusive Stage” then they have to fashion their beliefs along the Inclusive lines.

 And if everyone instinctively and inherently understands the importance of diversity of beliefs (which ironically is predicated on the irrelevance of the beliefs for existential reasons) then peace and harmony is a must.